-So, if your ready to make your life simpler then lets get started!
+So, if you are ready to make your life simpler then let’s get started!

 But there’s a downside because some of these dishes can make the cooker very tough to clean.

 I love to use my rice cooker whenever I can, and I also love to experiment when it comes to cooking food.
 So, you can imagine some of the kinds of mess I have had to clean up over the years.

 Cleaning up after cooking rice can be tough enough, especially if it’s a starchy variety like Arborio rice – that almost always leaves a residue but, most of the time, it’s a simple case of removing the inner pot and putting it in the dishwasher – not too much work.

 Sometimes, I like to give the whole cooker a thorough, deep clean which involves the outer pot, inner pot, and other detachable parts but, of course, you have to take care when cleaning any electrical appliance so here’s what I do

 - Unplug the rice cooker and let it cool down completely.
 This is very important as some of the components can stay hot for a long time after cooking and, whereas the outer wall will be cool you can burn your fingers on the inner parts so, I always leave my cooker to cool down for at least 30 minutes after I’ve used it.

 - Remove the inner pot.

 - Wash and clean the inner pot with dish soap and rinse it thoroughly.
 For stubborn stains you may need more powerful cleaners (see below).
 If there are food scraps left at the bottom of the pot (especially rice), don’t scratch them off with a spoon as this will ruin the coating.
 Instead, put in hot water and let the pot soak for at least 10-15 minutes